 Exactly How to Adjust Your Wedding Timeline Due to COVID-19

-One significant consequence of the coronavirus pandemic has been the mass postponement of spring and summer and, soon, fall and winter 2020 weddings.
-As couples navigate group gathering restrictions from the CDC (Centers for Disease Control and Prevention) and varying state guidelines, some to-be-weds have dealt with double-if-not-triple postponements, while others have simply had to reposition their nuptials ahead.
+One significant consequence of the coronavirus pandemic has been the mass postponement and rescheduling of 2020 weddings through 2021.
+As couples continue to navigate group gathering restrictions from the CDC (Centers for Disease Control and Prevention) and varying state guidelines, some to-be-weds have dealt with double-if-not-triple postponements, while others have repositioned their weddings into minimonies, microweddings and more.
 As one wedding planner has said, "It is a giant game of chess."

-If you plan to proceed with your wedding in 2020, there are factors to consider regarding the safety of you and your loved ones.
-"I do encourage any weddings going forward to still implement healthy situations," says event planner JoAnn Gregoli of Elegant Occasions.
-"Have hand sanitizer stations around the venue and gift hand sanitizers at each place setting.
-I also would have monogrammed masks as a favor, just a nice touch for those who wish to mask up.
+If you plan to proceed with your wedding in the months ahead, primary factors to consider are largely centered around the safety of you and your loved ones.
+"I do encourage any weddings going forward to implement health situations," says event planner JoAnn Gregoli of Elegant Occasions.
+"Have hand sanitizing stations around the venue, and gift hand sanitizers at each place setting.
+I also would have monogrammed masks as a favor.
+It's a nice touch for those who wish to mask up.
 Make it fun, but make it safe."

 We spoke to multiple pros about further prioritizing your checklist now, based on your original wedding date.
 As you navigate this tricky time, let this advice guide you so that you can make a decision that works best for you and your loved ones.

 The Move: Postpone depending on location; Proceed with minimonies, microweddings and outdoor weddings if deemed safe; Communicate with guests as COVID cases increase